AVerImaTeC Shared Task

 Data

-The participants are given access to the training and development datasets of the AVeriTeC paper available here, same as in the 2024 shared task.
-In addition, we provide the document collection for each claim as compiled by searching the Web using the Google API here.
+The participants are given access to the training and development datasets of the AVerImaTeC paper available here.
+In addition, we provide a static knowledge store for each claim as compiled by searching the Web using the Google API here.
 It is guaranteed to contain the right evidence, so that participants do not need to use a search engine to develop their approaches.
-The test dataset will consist of the test set from 2024 but with a revised document collection (fixing the temporal leakage issue; participants from last year should use this revised document collection) and a new portion with more recent claims.
-The new portion of the test set will be released in April, including both claims and document collections (but not the correct responses).
-The new part of the test set used in the shared task (i.e. that was not described in the AVeriTeC paper) was annotated using a donation from Google.
 The datasets are distributed in the JSONL format with one example per line (see http://jsonlines.org for more details).
-The data can be downloaded on the AVeriTeC Dataset page.
+The data can be downloaded on the AVerImaTeC Dataset page.

 Data Format used for submission to the leaderboard during development